arnav-makkar/CO-Project/README.md

 # CO-Project
-CSE 112 - Computer Organisation
+CSE 112 - Computer Organisation \n
 Simple Assembler based on a custom ISA using Python